LEONCE RAPHAEL AGBODJÉLOU

 Agbodjélou’s work is included in numerous international travelling exhibitions, most recently: Making Africa – A Continent of Contemporary Design, curated by Amelie Klein with Okwui Enwezor, held at the High Museum of Art in Atlanta, USA in 2017 and Albuquerque Museum, in Albuquerque; Blanton Museum of Arts, Austin, both in USA 2018.
 His work is also included in African-Print Fashion Show Now!
 A Story Of Taste, Globalization, and Style, a travelling exhibition where African-print fashions are considered as creative responses to key historical moments and the imaginings of Africa in the future at the Memphis Brooks Museum of Art, in Memphis, USA, also travelling in 2018.

-His work has recently been acquired for the permanent collection of the Zeitz Museum of Contemporary Art Africa (MOCAA) and was included in the inaugural exhibition opening on 22 September 2017 in Cape Town, South Africa.
+His work was acquired for the permanent collection of the Zeitz Museum of Contemporary Art Africa (MOCAA) and was included in the inaugural exhibition opening on 22 September 2017 in Cape Town, South Africa.
 Other notable collections include: the Switzerland Museum of Modern Art, Zurich, Switzerland; Pitt Rivers Museum, Oxford, UK; Saatchi Collection, London, UK; CAAC Pigozzi Collection, Geneva, Switzerland; Carnegie Museum of Art, Pittsburgh, USA; Tiroche DeLeon Collection, Gibraltar; Iziko South African Gallery, Cape Town, South Africa; Scheryn Art Fund, Cape Town, South Africa; Museum of Modern Art, Equatorial Guinea; Danjuma Collection, Esher, United Kingdom; and most recently, The Kelvin Grove Art Gallery and Museum, Glasgow, Scotland.